top of page

 We have neither the ability or the inclination.

-Of the few scams that we have seen over the last decade, all resulted from people trying to avoid a professional service to save on fees - in other words, they did it themselves.
+All of the scams we have seen first hand resulted from people trying to avoid professional services to save on fees - in other words, they did it themselves.

 Nobody has permission to withdraw your capital, even with a signed client form.

-We can't promise that those multi-million-pound offices were achieved by being the best value provider to the clients, but if that brand name is important for your peace of mind we can use them as a priority for you.
+We can't promise that those multi-million-pound offices were achieved by being the best value provider to the clients, but if that brand name is important for your peace of mind we can apply a filter for you.

 The recommendations presented to you at our second meeting will be in your best interests.
 It is not through random selection but after extensive research that we generate our advice.